 The Company's 2015 Stock Plan, as amended, (the 2015 Plan) provides for the Company to sell or issue common shares or restricted common stock, or to grant incentive stock options or nonqualified stock options for the purchase of common stock, to employees, members of the board of directors and consultants of the Company.
 The 2015 Plan is administered by the board of directors and exercise prices, vesting and other restrictions are determined at its discretion.
 All stock option grants are non-statutory stock options except option grants to employees intended to qualify as incentive stock options under the Internal Revenue Code of 1986, as amended.
 Incentive stock options may not be granted at less than the fair market value of the Company's common stock on the date of grant, as determined in good faith by the board of directors at its sole discretion.
-Nonqualified stock options may be granted at an exercise price established by the board of directors.
+Nonqualified stock options may be granted at an exercise price established by the board of directors at its sole discretion and the vesting periods may vary.
+Vesting periods are generally four years and are determined by the board of directors.
 Stock options become exercisable as they vest.
 Options granted under the 2015 Plan expire no more than ten years from the date of grant.
-As of June 30, 2022, there are no shares available for grants under the 2015 Plan and the 2015 Plan continues to govern the terms and conditions of the outstanding awards under the 2015 Plan.
+As of March 31, 2023, there are no shares available for grants under the 2015 Plan and the 2015 Plan continues to govern the terms and conditions of the outstanding awards under the 2015 Plan.

-On July 14, 2021, the Company's 2021 Equity Incentive Plan, or the 2021 Plan, was approved by the Company's stockholders, and became effective upon completion of the IPO and serves as the successor to the 2015 Plan.
-There are 2,054,000 shares of common stock reserved for issuance under the 2021 Plan and 1,854,464 shares remained available for grants as of June 30, 2022.
-Stock option activity is summarized as follows:
+On July 14, 2021, the Company's 2021 Equity Incentive Plan (the 2021 Plan) was approved by the Company's stockholders, and became effective upon completion of the IPO and serves as the successor to the 2015 Plan.
+4,363,290 shares of common stock are reserved under the 2021 Plan, of which 2,544,932 shares remain available for future grants as of March 31, 2023.